Content from Automated Version Control

 you set globally

 earlier.
-But remember, the bash command to create or edit a new file
+But remember, the steps to create create or edit a new file

 Editor?” in The Unix Shell